North Alabama Lions: Football

 With six decades of success already on the books, even more excitement was brought to the Lion football program on December 31, 2008, with the hiring of Terry Bowden as UNA's eighth head football coach.

-Bringing a big-name, high-profile former Division I National Coach of the Year to Florence sparked anticipation for year number 61 of Lion football and Bowden's first team didn't disappoint.
-UNA went 11-2 and won the Gulf South Conference championship.
+Bringing a former Division I National Coach of the Year to Florence generated interest for year number 61 of Lion football and Bowden's first team UNA went 11-2 and won the Gulf South Conference championship.
 In three years in Florence Bowden compiled a 29–10 record with three NCAA playoff appearances.

 Bobby Wallace returned to UNA prior to the 2012 season and led the Lions to a 5–5 record before his 2013 squad went 10–3, won a share of the GSC Championship, and fought its way to the quarterfinals of the NCAA Division II Playoffs.
 Wallace and the Lions followed that with a 9–2 record, co-GSC Championship, and another NCAA Playoff bid in 2014, a 9–3 record, third straight GSC title and NCAA Playoff appearance in 2015, and an unprecedented fourth straight GSC title, an 11–2 record and a trip to the Division II National Championship Game in 2016.
 Wallace retired at the conclusion of the season as the winningest coach in UNA history with a 126-51-1 record and as the winningest coach in Gulf South Conference history at 152-81-1.

 After 15 seasons as an assistant coach on the UNA staff, Chris Willis became the Lions' tenth head coach in 2017, leading the Lions in their final season of Division II competition as well as into the transition as an FCS program.
 Wilis led the Lions to a solid 7-3 finish in their first season in the FCS in 2018.

 With the team's successes have come a remarkable amount of individual accolades.
 Since 1949, 63 different Lion players have earned first or second-team All-American honors.
 Wallace was selected as the Division II Coach of the Quarter Century and the 1995 UNA squad was chosen as Division II's Best Team of the Quarter Century (1972–97).

 Two Lion players, linebacker Ronald McKinnon (1995) and quarterback Will Hall (2003) won the Harlon Hill Trophy.
 Center Lance Ancar won the Division II Rimington Trophy as the division's top center in 2005.

 McKinnon and quarterback Cody Gross have been inducted into the Division II Football Hall of Fame and McKinnon received the ultimate honor when he was enshrined into the College Football Hall of Fame in 2008.
 Wallace was also inducted as part of the first class of coaches to enter the Division II Football Hall of Fame in 2010.